narumii/Deobfuscator/README.md

 ![tak](./assets/run-deobfuscator.gif)

 > [!NOTE]
-> As you probably saw, the java tells us that we are using `SecurityManager` which is deprecated and marked for removal.
+> As you probably saw, java tells us that we are using `SecurityManager` which is deprecated and marked for removal.
 >
 > ![placek](./assets/securitymanager-deprecated.png)
 >